sophiajt/jntrnr.github.io/_posts/2015-11-20-convert-csharp-to-rust.md

 ## Precisely emulate the machine

-The never-ending rabbit whole for any emulation project is to see just how precisely you can emulate the hardware.
+The never-ending rabbit hole for any emulation project is to see just how precisely you can emulate the hardware.
 There's plenty of work here.